vittoriofortino84/EDTOX/README.md

 A toxicogenomics data space for system-level understanding and prediction of EDC-induced toxicity

 ## Description of the R scripts used in the pipeline

+## Description of the R scripts used in the pipeline
 ### 1. Preparation of the MIES, pathways and training benchmark set

 #### Script '1_1_MIEs_from_CTD.R'